Chris de Burgh: International success

-In 1981, de Burgh had his first UK chart entry with Best Moves, a compilation album of his work to date.
-It set the stage for 1982's The Getaway, produced by Rupert Hine, which reached number 30 in the UK chart and number 43 in the US due to the success of the single "Don't Pay the Ferryman", which became his first single to chart in the UK and reached the US Billboard Hot 100 Top 40.
+In 1981, de Burgh had his first UK chart entry with Best Moves, a compilation album of his work.
+It set the stage for 1982's The Getaway, produced by Rupert Hine, which reached number 30 in the UK chart and number 43 in the US.
+This followed the success of the single "Don't Pay the Ferryman", which became his first single to chart in the UK and reached the US Billboard Hot 100 Top 40.

-In 1984, de Burgh's follow-up album, Man on the Line, also performed well, charting at number 69 in the US and number 11 in the UK (topping the charts in Germany and Switzerland); its first single, "High on Emotion", became an international success, reaching the Top 20 in several countries (entering the top five in Ireland, France and Switzerland) and the Top 50 in both the UK and US.
+In 1984, de Burgh's follow-up album, Man on the Line, also performed well, charting at number 69 in the US and number 11 in the UK and topping the charts in Germany and Switzerland.
+Its first single, "High on Emotion", became an international success and reached the Top 20 in several countries It entered the top five in Ireland, France and Switzerland and the Top 50 in the UK and US.

-In summer 1986, de Burgh released the ballad "The Lady in Red", which became a worldwide hit single, reaching number one in the UK and number three in the US.
-Its accompanying album, Into the Light, reached number two in the UK and became the seventeenth best-selling album of the year there, while reaching number 25 in the US.
-That Christmas season, a re-release of de Burgh's 1975 Christmas song "A Spaceman Came Travelling" became a Top 40 hit in the UK.
+In summer 1986, de Burgh released a ballad, "The Lady in Red", which became a worldwide hit single.
+It reached number one in the UK and number three in the US.
+Its accompanying album, Into the Light, reached number two in the UK and became the seventeenth best-selling album of the year there.
+It reached number 25 in the US.
+That Christmas season, a re-release of his 1975 Christmas song "A Spaceman Came Travelling" became a Top 40 hit in the UK.

-Flying Colours (1988), his follow-up to Into the Light, produced a second UK top five hit, "Missing You", and the single topped the Irish chart.
-The album entered the chart at number one in the UK and Ireland, yet failed to enter the US chart.
-De Burgh has not had another hit in the US and his commercial fortunes began to slide in the UK in the early 1990s, yet he retained a following around the world.
+Flying Colours (1988), a follow-up to Into the Light, produced a second UK top five hit, "Missing You", and the single topped the Irish chart.
+The album entered the chart at number one in the UK and Ireland but failed to enter the US chart.
+De Burgh did not have another hit in the US and his commercial fortunes began to slide in the UK in the early 1990s.
+He retained a following around the world.

-In 1997, de Burgh wrote the song "There's a New Star Up in Heaven Tonight", dedicated to Diana, Princess of Wales, who counted de Burgh among her ten favourite music artists.
+In 1997, de Burgh wrote "There's a New Star Up in Heaven Tonight", dedicated to Diana, Princess of Wales, who counted de Burgh among her favourite music artists.
 The song was released as a 100-copy limited edition and included on the compilations The Ultimate Collection (2000) and Now and Then (2009).